ceramicstudio/private-data-playground/README.md

 4. Do the same for the "Capability" text input.

 5. Click on the "Load" button in order to load the stream contents given the delegated capability.

+6. You should now be able to view the original message you entered and saved from the previous section.

+### Reading Data Unsuccessfully

+1. Still in the same UI, make a random change to the capability value under "Capability" thus invalidating it.

+2. Press "Load" again - you will see that we are now unable to access the same stream due to the invalid capability object.